Find Trade Colleges

 Medical Assisting majors at Jeff State take out an average of $6,247 in student loans while working on their Associate Degree.

-With a ranking of #9, Chattahoochee Valley Community College did quite well on this year’s best schools for allied health & medical assisting services students working on their associate degree.
+Chattahoochee Valley Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
+It came in at #9 on the list.
 CVCC is a small public school located in the rural area of Phenix City.

 Full Allied Health & Medical Assisting Services at Chattahoochee Valley Community College Report